Commonwealth of Massachusetts Physician License Applications

 Should I apply for a limited license or a full license?

-The only reason you would apply for a Full Medical License during your training program is to moonlight or some specialty boards may require you to have a full license before you can take the board examination (check with your program coordinator).
-You should speak with your Program Director and Coordinator to see if moonlighting is allowed in your program, and also review the BMC Policy for residents/fellows with Full Medical Licenses (posted on the top of this page) before applying for a Full Medical License.
+The only reason you would apply for a Full Medical License during your training program is to moonlight or some specialty boards may require you to have a full license before you can take the board examination (check with your program administrator).
+You should speak with your Program Director to find out if moonlighting is allowed in your program, and also review the BMC Policy for residents/fellows with Full Medical Licenses (posted on the top of this page) before applying for a Full Medical License.

 What do I do once my application is completed?

-All completed materials need to be mailed directly to your Program Coordinator, nothing should be mailed to the Mass Medical Board.
+All completed materials need to be mailed directly to your Program Administrator, nothing should be mailed to the Mass Medical Board.

 Please note that the e-file is available for a limited time after you submit the request.
 It is recommended that you wait for your program office to alert you that the application is on it's way to the MA Medical Board before you submit the e-file request online.